wp-plugins/customericare-livechat/readme.txt

 Most free solutions have limited features and are focused on up-selling users on these features.
 We found that small businesses are often the ones who benefit the most from blocked features like proactive chat invitations or longer storage of chats in the archives.

-We prefer offering full access to all existing and future features of our app for a reasonable price so you can benefit from them.
+We prefer to offer full access to all existing and future features of our app for a reasonable price so you can benefit from them and get the best ROI possible.

 - Supported languages